The #ENDOs Project

 Read more:

-The author Avril Tynan is a researcher at the Academy of Finland’s Department of Literature and Creative Writing.
+Department of Literature and Creative Writing.
 She works as a partner of the #ENDOS project.

 A project funded by the European Union.
 Neither the European Union nor the European Education and Culture Executive Agency (EACEA) is responsible for the content of the publication. | The project is co-funded by the Erasmus+ Education and Training Programme.